ApryseSDK/pdftron-react-native/API.md

 ```

 #### showCrop
 Displays the page crop option.
+Android only.

 Returns a Promise.